Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “With that being said, what works for one industry or client may not work for another which makes testing imperative.
 Take time to review your charts and look at what placements are driving results,” Jensen continues.

-Dorian Reeves of SH1FT agrees: “The number one rule of Facebook ads is that you have to test all placements and then optimize based on the results you observe.”
+Dorian Reeves of SH1FT agreeing as well says: “The number one rule of Facebook ads is that you have to test all placements and then optimize based on the results you observe in your social media dashboard software.”

 Sherrilynne Starkie explains: “For example, if you are trying to raise awareness of a public advocacy issue, placing video ads on audience network is impactful and cost-effective.
 If the goal is to sell a fashion product, then Instagram placements can really work well.”